NBA Rumors: Kemba Walker Could Be A Good ‘Plan B’ Target For Lakers In 2019 Offseason, Per ‘Forbes’

-With none of the top prospective free agents in the 2019 offseason looking like favorites to end up with the Los Angeles Lakers and the chances of a successful trade for Anthony Davis still up in the air and possibly slim, a new report suggests that Charlotte Hornets point guard Kemba Walker could be a worthwhile target for the Lakers as a “Plan B” if the so-called “Plan A” doesn’t yield any results.
+With none of the top prospective free agents in the 2019 offseason looking like favorites to end up with the Los Angeles Lakers — and the chances of a successful trade for Anthony Davis still up in the air, and possibly slim — a new report suggests that Charlotte Hornets point guard Kemba Walker could be a worthwhile target for the Lakers as a “Plan B,” if the so-called “Plan A” doesn’t yield any results.

 While Forbes‘ Gabe Zaldivar wrote on Tuesday that the Lakers should “continue their fantasy” of signing someone like Kevin Durant, Kawhi Leonard, or Kyrie Irving in free agency this summer, it was also noted that the team may likely need a “realistic” backup plan as they hope to make the right roster moves to end a six-year playoff drought.
 Shifting his attention to Walker, Zaldivar pointed out that the Hornets guard is one of the better “secondary superstars” that the Lakers could target in the offseason, especially since Charlotte fell just two games short of making the 2019 NBA playoffs.

-As the Hornets will have to choose between potentially overpaying by signing Kemba Walker to a maximum or super-max contract or letting him walk away from the team this summer, other teams, the Lakers included, might be willing to pay a “tier-one” price for a player merely capable of “tier-two” production, Zaldivar speculated.
-The Forbes columnist added that the odds of the Lakers trading for Anthony Davis are looking “grim,” which could make Walker the ideal player to move to Los Angeles as a productive scorer who could relieve some of the offensive pressure on last summer’s top acquisition, four-time MVP LeBron James.
+As the Hornets will have to choose between potentially overpaying by signing Kemba Walker to a maximum or super-max contract, or letting him walk away from the team this summer, other teams — the Lakers included — might be willing to pay a “tier-one” price for a player merely capable of “tier-two” production, Zaldivar speculated.
+The Forbes columnist added that the odds of the Lakers trading for Anthony Davis are looking “grim,” something which could make Walker the ideal player to move to Los Angeles.
+Walker could serve as a productive scorer who might relieve some of the offensive pressure on last summer’s top acquisition, four-time MVP LeBron James.

 “There’s no risk for the Lakers in overpaying for someone like Walker when he is the only game in town.
 That’s if, and it’s a big if, the Lakers can convince him of some key elements,” Zaldivar wrote.